nsantantonio/Bilinear/README.md

 # v0.2 release

+The new release allows for missing data to be imputed with an EM algorithm within ```bilinear()```.
+I have fixed a few other issues, and will continue to update and fix any bugs that arise.
+Please post issues to the issue board here on [this github page](https://github.com/nsantantonio/Bilinear/issues) any issues.
+I will get to them as soon as I can.

 # Package formatting

 <!-- (August 21, 2017, eclipse edition)  This is the first formal R package for ```bilinear```, version 0.1!
 To install, first install ```devtools``` by entering an R environment and typing.  -->